o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 ## Set the starting level

-Before you create a project game release layout, specify the starting level, which is what the Game Launcher loads first.
+Before you create a project game release layout, specify the starting level that the Game Launcher will load first.

-1. Open the `<project>/autoexec.cfg` file and add the following line.
+1. Open the `autoexec.cfg` file in your project's directory and add the following line.
 This sets the starting level by using `Loadlevel` and providing a path to the level.
-The path must be relative to the `Cache/pc/` directory.
-In this example, the level asset is `mainmenu.spawnable`
+The path must be relative to the `Cache/pc` directory.
+In this example, the level asset is `mainmenu.spawnable`.

     ```
     Loadlevel levels/mainmenu/mainmenu.spawnable